HendersonDaniel/xianxia-craft/README.md

 ## Contributing

-Modifications are not accepted for this repository.
-However, I am open and willing to hear suggestions.
-This is my first real coding project and my goal in making this plugin is to improve my skills.
 Please send all bug reports to danielhenderson.codeprojects@gmail.com.
+If you want to attempt to fix a bug yourself, please submit a pull request.

 ## License